moby/moby/README.md

 * Resource isolation: system resources like cpu and memory can be allocated differently to each process container, using cgroups.

-* Network isolation: each process container runs in its own network namespace, with a virtual interface and IP address of its own (COMING SOON)
+* Network isolation: each process container runs in its own network namespace, with a virtual interface and IP address of its own.

 * Copy-on-write: root filesystems are created using copy-on-write, which makes deployment extremeley fast, memory-cheap and disk-cheap.